RESULTS OF TIMSS and TIMSS Advanced 2015 in Slovenia

 The important findings of TIMSS 2015 are increasing trends in mathematics and science, grade 4 and 8, and the increase in mathematics score among secondary school students taking high level of the final exam from mathematics.
 Gender gap in Advanced Mathematics and Physics is relatively large.
 The decrease in Physics average score is observed among girls only.

-In Slovenia, math and science curriculum and universal standards are well aligned with national-assessment and Curriculum-Based External Examination System.
+In Slovenia, math and science curriculum and standards of knowledge are well aligned with national assessments and Curriculum Based External Examination System.
 Passing the Matura exam with compulsory math proves the general ability for any academic course.
 The math score is even more important for applicants for most prestigious university studies with entrance limitations.
 These students should take math at the high level and many of them should prove excellence by taking physics or chemistry or biology or two of them as additional Matura subjects.
 With well-educated math and science teachers and hard work a large percentage of students can achieve high standards.
 For effectiveness and improvement issues teachers and school leaders have access to School Performance Feedback System, Assessment for/of Learning Analytic Tool, for confidential analysis of long-term students’ achievement.

 Dr. Darko Zupanc, Director of the National Examinations Centre